ibm-cloud-docs/solution-tutorials/connect-landingzone-site2site.hidden.md

 {: #solution-connect-site-vpn-prereqs}

 - Deploy an instance of a VPC landing zone deployable architecture.
 For more information, see [Deploying a landing zone deployable architecture](/docs/secure-infrastructure-vpc?topic=secure-infrastructure-vpc-deploy).
-- Create a VSI with any Linux-based OS on a different VPC.
+- Create a VSI with any Linux-based OS in different Virtual Private Cloud(VPC), subnet, with default ACL rules, and a security group that allows SSH access.
+Ensure that the VSI is assigned a floating IP, which will be used for SSH access to the machine.
 To simulate an on-premises network, these steps assume that a VSI is deployed onto a separate VPC.

+Note: The following steps are specific to CentOS.
+And the assumation is that the VPN gateway is deployed on the landing zone VPC named `management-vpc`
+{: remember}

 ## Set up Strongswan
 {: #strongswan-setup}
 {: step}

-The following steps are specific to CentOS.
 For more information about how to install strongSwan on a different operating system, see the [installation documentation](https://docs.strongswan.org/docs/5.9/install/install.html).{: external}
 {: tip}

 1. Enable IP forwarding: